 - Spread fig jam on the inside of one piece of bread for a slightly sweet sandwich or on both sides if you want it sweeter.

 - Add 1/4th of the sauteed mushroom-onion mixture.

-- Top the mushrooms with fresh spinach
+- Top the mushroom mixture with fresh spinach.

 - Finish with a layer of Manchego cheese